Revisiting 16-bit Neural Network Training: A Practical Approach for Resource-Limited Learning: Theoretical Analysis

 Our experiments confirm this expectation.
 Fig.~\ref{fig:dnn_accuracy} shows the accuracy results on MNIST comparing the performance of the two implementations.
 We observe that the training accuracy of the 16-bit model is close to that of the 32-bit model, while the 16-bit model achieves slightly better accuracy in terms of testing accuracy.

-This finding motivates us to investigate whether the similarity between the 16-bit and 32-bit models holds true for more complex neural networks.
+This finding motivates us to investigate whether the similarity between the IEEE 16-bit and 32-bit models holds true for more complex neural networks.
 In theory, if a certain percentage, denoted by $a\%$, of samples in a dataset satisfy Eq.~\ref{eq:twice}, Lemma~\ref{lem:twice} guarantees that the 32-bit and 16-bit models will have at least $a\%$ of their classification results in common.
-However, determining the exact percentage $a\%$ poses a challenge.
+However, determining the exact $a\%$ poses a challenge.
 Nevertheless, we cautiously believe that for complex neural networks, a large majority of data satisfies Eq.~\ref{eq:twice}.
 This belief stems from the fact that the loss function for classification problems, in the form of cross-entropy $-\Sigma\log(p_i)$, guides the probabilities $p_i$ towards 1 during training, thereby resulting in a larger error tolerance $\Gamma$ compared to the relatively smaller $\delta$.

-\paragraph{Remark.} It is important to acknowledge that previous research has highlighted the ability of neural networks to tolerate noise and even act as a regularization method.
+\paragraph{Remark.} Previous research has highlighted the ability of neural networks to tolerate noise and even act as a regularization method.
 However, our proposed analysis differs in two ways.
-Firstly, it is the first comparison of its kind that focuses on pure 16-bit neural networks.
+Firstly, it is the first comparison of its kind that focuses on standalone IEEE 16-bit neural networks.
 Secondly, our analysis offers a unique quantification approach that distinguishes it from previous explanations related to regularization.
-Our approach examines floating-point errors and formalizes the concept of tolerance, allowing for its quantification as a measure of comparison with floating-point errors.
+Our approach examines floating-point errors and formalizes the concept of tolerance, allowing for its quantitative comparison with floating-point errors.